Release date: 4/3/2018

-STATESVILLE, NC – Vance C. Dalton, Jr., CEO of Carolina Farm Credit announces that the association recently published its 2015 annual report.
-The report’s theme celebrates being Farmer Strong.
-The report highlights the AG Biz Planner and Corporate Mission Fund programs.
+STATESVILLE, NC – Vance C. Dalton, Jr., CEO of Carolina Farm Credit announces that the association recently published its 2017 annual report.
+The report’s theme celebrates being Farmer Strong within the community.
+The report highlights branch community service projects, our Pull for Youth Charity Shooting Events, and our Corporate Mission Fund.

-Carolina Farm Credit returned $18.8 million in cash to members in 2015: $5.71 million in patronage refunds paid in in the spring and $13.1 million paid as surplus allocated refunds in the fall.
-This marked the 28th consecutive year of patronage refunds.
-Members received these checks at customer appreciation events held by each of the 34 Carolina Farm Credit branch offices.
+Carolina Farm Credit will returned a cash dividend of over $21.5 million in 2017.
+This marked the 30th consecutive year of patronage refunds.
+Members will receive these checks at customer appreciation events held by each of the 32 Carolina Farm Credit branch offices.

-“2015 was a very good year for Carolina Farm Credit,” said Carolina Farm Credit CEO, Vance C. Dalton, Jr. “Operating as a cooperative enabled us to return a significant portion of our earnings to the farmer members to be invested back into their operations and local communities.”
+“2017 was a very good year for Carolina Farm Credit,” said Carolina Farm Credit CEO, Vance C. Dalton, Jr. “Operating as a cooperative enabled us to return a significant portion of our earnings to our member borrowers to be invested back into their operations and local communities.”